 Jhulan Goswami Fastest Ball at 120 kph

 Like other parents Jhulan parents also want her to focus on her studies but she realized the love towards the cricket grew.
-She traveled to Kolkata to take the step in further training along with her studies to manage both things made her tuff yet she continued her hard work. she loves watching movies and reading books besides cricket.
+She travelled to Kolkata to take the step in further training along with her studies to manage both things made her stuff yet she continued her hard work. she loves watching movies and reading books besides cricket.